 Middle School is all about growth – intellectually, physically, and socially.

-aint George’s Middle School stretches students with engaging assignments and in-depth projects.
+Saint George’s Middle School stretches your child with engaging assignments and in-depth projects.
 To ensure their success, they receive individual attention from teachers, and each student has an advisor who monitors their progress and partners with parents.

 The Middle School has a unique identity – its own building, faculty, curriculum, and community.
 At the same time, it is very much a part of the whole school.
 There is a strong sense of belonging and of being welcome, where every teacher knows every student well and helps them grow.

 In World Cultures, I want to continue the trend of new things.
 It is about exposing them to new concepts, ideas, and ways of doing things that occur outside the walls of our school or the boundaries of Spokane.
 I’m introducing